Jianyin-L/parse_url/README.md

     ```
     The results will be displayed in the console.

-4. To run the tests, navigate to the `Parse_URL.Tests` folder from the root folder and run:
+4. To run the tests, from the root folder `Parse_URL`, navigate to the `Parse_URL.Tests` folder and run:
     ```bash
     cd ./Parse_URL.Tests
     dotnet test